Fios-Quest/YouTube-Scripts/src/iriss/017-unsafe.md

 ### not unsafe 06

-They're necessary tools that we need to do things that there is no other way to do.
+They're necessary tools that we use to do things that there is no other way to do.

 By making you explicitly opt in to these tools, though, Rust forces you to really think about how you're using them.